 Raspberry Pi set up

 Before adding the Lidar Module, start by setting up your Raspberry Pi Kit in the usual way.
-You will need to enable internet connectivity using either ethernet or Wifi.
+You will need to enable internet connectivity using either ethernet or WiFi.
 We recommend using the full desktop version of Raspberry Pi OS.
-If you need help with this you can follow the guide on here.
+We have a guide on how to set up your kit here.

 Robot Operating System